AgoraIO-Community/convo-ai-go-server/GUIDE.md

 ## Environment Validation

-Finally, let's create a validation utility to check that all required environment variables are set.
+Create a validation utility to check that all required environment variables are set.
 Create the file `validation/validation.go`:

 ```bash
 touch validation/validation.go